Honda CR-V Won’t Start? Here’s Why And How To Fix

 Fix or Repair

-If your CR-V won’t start, it’s best to initially check out the service bulletins.
+If your CR-V won’t start, it’s best to initially examine the service bulletins.
 Have your VIN at hand.
 You’ll find it either on a door sill or at the base of the windshield.

-If you identify that your car is affected by one of them, it’s actually positive news.
+If you identify that your car is affected by one of them, it’s actually beneficial news.
 You might get the issues fixed for free.

 Otherwise, most starting problems can be fixed with a new battery.
 A new alternator can go a long way sometimes, too.

-Try jump-starting your car, ensuring you give it enough time for the battery to charge.
-If your CR-V won’t start, but the battery is good, a deeper issue is at play.
+Try jump-starting your car, ensuring you give it sufficient time for the battery to charge.
+If your CR-V won’t start, but the battery is fine, a deeper issue is at play.

-Have the starter motor tested.
+Have the starter motor examined.
 You might need a new one.
 Since these parts are intrinsically connected, it’ll also come with a new solenoid.

-Finally, you might have to focus on misfires or electrical issues (including the ECU).
-These can be a more costly diagnosis, mostly in labor rate charges.
+Finally, you might have to focus on misfires or electrical problems (including the ECU).
+These can be a more expensive diagnosis, mostly in labor rate charges.

 • New battery: $100